vank-stats/STS2720-Fall2021/README.md

-# STS2720-Fall2021
+# STS2720 Fall 2021

-This page will host code from class for STS2720 during the Fall 2021 semester.
+I will update this page throughout the semester with code from class, solutions for activities, and more.